LucaSilva-r/TaikoZucchini/README.md

    /dev_hdd0/plugins/taiko/keys/
    ```

-4. Copy your own TrueAncestor/scetool key files into the `keys` folder.
+4. Copy your own signing key files into the `keys` folder.
 The
    patcher expects the files to be named `keys` and `ldr_curves`:

    ```text